 Real estate agents and appraisers commonly use the sales comparison approach.
 Investors use this method to make a comparison of similar properties that were rented or sold in the same area over a longer period.
 A price value is also determined by various factors, including, the number of rooms, whether the property has a pool or deck, a driveway, etc.

 Final Word on Rental Property Loans

-Buying and renting out the right investment property could help you to establish a passive income stream and diversify your investments.
-According to Zillow, home values in the U.S. increased by 4.8% in the past year and are predicted to keep rising into 2020.
+Buying and renting out the right investment property could help you to establish a passive rental income stream and diversify your investments.
+According to Zillow, home values in the U.S. increased by more than 16% in the past year and are predicted to keep rising.

 But it’s important to understand that investment properties are also a gamble.
 You shouldn’t consider the potential financial upside of investment properties without also acknowledging the risk.

 Also, don’t rush into a decision without doing your homework.
 Before you make any big commitments, you should thoroughly research the rental property you want to buy and the local real estate market.
-Then you’ll be ready to shop for the best loan program to use for the purchase.
+Then you’ll be ready to shop for the best type of loan to use for the purchase.